raghudevopsb81/.github/profile/README.md

 lsblk / df -h
 ```

-# Create server in AWS
+# Create a server in AWS

 Open URL: